adlnet/xAPI-Spec/xAPI.md

 ###### Client Requirements:
-The following requirements reiterate especially important requirements already included elsewhere, due to their importance.
+The following requirements reiterate especially important requirements already included elsewhere, to emphasize, clarify, and provide implementation guidance.

 * Values requiring IRIs MUST be sent with valid IRIs.
 Please use a library to construct them instead of string concatenation.
 Complete IRI validation is